-Rhen Richard has been 2022’s Head Horse Master at the rope horse futurities, having won $126,044 at the three Royal Crown events alone.
-He’s pinging the barrier and getting his rope around the horns fast on horses like Chics Magic Corona, Hankies Version and Rubys Rollin.
+Rhen Richard was 2022’s Head Horse Master at the rope horse futurities, having won $126,044 at the three Royal Crown events alone.
+He’s been pinging the barrier and getting his rope around the horns fast on horses like Chics Magic Corona, Hankies Version and Rubys Rollin.
 His horses let him get out front flat and quick, ready to throw when the steer is in range.
-Plus, he won California Rodeo Salinas on one of his futurity horses—home-raised Rubys Rollin by Reys Smokin Dually out of Rollin by Brookstone Bay—proving that this training holds up in the most grueling setups in the sport.
+Plus, he won California Rodeo Salinas in 2022 on one of his futurity horses—home-raised Rubys Rollin by Reys Smokin Dually out of Rollin by Brookstone Bay—proving that this training holds up in the most grueling setups in the sport.

 1) I want my horses mentally thinking about me rather than what’s going on in the arena, in the stands, in the chute or anywhere else.
 I’d like to be able to back in the box and pull on one—I feel like I can rope better when I can pull in the box to help me get to the front.
 But the futurity horses, I can take ahold of most everything in the box and they’ll get on.